Human and Wildlife UseClick Here for a PDF of Human and Wildlife Use

 Edible trees attract people and wildlife.
 Most edible tree sites can provide multiple benefits for both human and wildlife use.
 Anticipate these multiple uses in site design to make tree management and harvesting easier and to facilitate pest control and site visitation by beneficial wildlife.

-Access is key to attentive tree management.
+Access is key for attentive tree management.
 To make tree care and harvesting easier, provide access in and around trees for walking, wheelbarrows and in some cases mowers or tractors.
 Think about circulation around your site via paths, sidewalks and roads.
 Hard surfaces such as driveways, patios and sidewalks provide access and surfaces to harvest rainwater from.
 Dirt removed to form water harvesting basins can be repositioned and compacted to form raised paths for access to the trees.

 Trees in public spaces such as parks, street rights-of-way, parking lots and public buildings should be user friendly.
 Thorny trees and shrubs should be kept well trimmed along paths.
 The overhanging branches of full-sized fruit and nut trees next to pathways should be pruned so people can easily walk beneath them.
 Keep trees well harvested and well maintained to avoid falling fruit hitting vehicles or accumulating on sidewalks and paths.
 Some fruit trees such as olive and mulberry produce fruit that can stain sidewalks and may require cleaning.
 Birds may take semi-permanent residence in trees in the fruiting season and leave droppings below.